AKV St. Joost

 St. Joost School of Art and Design (formerly Academy of Art and Design St. Joost, Dutch Akademie voor Kunst en Vormgeving St. Joost, Breda) is a Dutch academy of art and design based in Breda and 's-Hertogenbosch.
-The school is part of Avans University of Applied Sciences with offices in Breda, 's-Hertogenbosch and Tilburg.
+The school is part of Avans University of Applied Sciences with offices in Breda and 's-Hertogenbosch.

 Location

 The location in Breda is a former seminary on the outskirts of the city.

 The school's location in 's-Hertogenbosch is a stone's throw from the railway station.
 It is a remnant of the school that was originally called Royal Academy of Arts and Design, 's-Hertogenbosch.
 Up to 2017 this school was situated in the former Remington-typewriter factory on the Onderwijsboulevard.
 This building is a remarkable design by architect Hugh Maaskant, and especially suitable for a school that requires much natural light.
 The school was next moved to the EKP building, its current (2018) location.
 This is a building where mail and packages were handled, located along the railway track just north of the station.